• What is Copywriting?

 By Nicki Krawczyk 2 Comments

 Email is often the lifeblood of a business.
-After all, if someone visits a site and leaves, that company needs a way to get in touch with them.
+After all, if someone visits a site and leaves then that company needs a way to get in touch with them.
 As such, you can provide a major service to a company by getting more people to sign up.
-“How?” you ask?
-Read on…
+So, how do you improve those sign-up rates?

 If that’s the case with your client, base your benefit on that freebie.
-A discount is a pretty obvious benefit in and of itself, but in the case of an ebook or some other freebie, you can’t just tell people what the freebie is…you have to explain why it’s valuable.
+A discount is an obvious benefit in and of itself, but in the case of an e-book or some other freebie, you can’t just tell people what the freebie is…you have to explain why it’s valuable.

 You can—and should—explore writing up versions with different benefits if there are more than one.
 Your client should test different lines.